Supporting the Education Department in Creating a Neuro-affirming Curriculum

 AJ Bowen (he/they) – Researcher

 AJ is a creative with a passion for black autistic advocacy and changing the way people think about the neurotype as well as opinions on ADHD.
-In addition to the work he does with Autistics Unmasked, he makes and records his own music as well as is active on Twitter in some neurodiverse circles.
+In addition to the work he does with Autistics Unmasked, he makes and records his own music and is active on Twitter in some neurodiverse circles.

 Hol – Researcher

 Hol is a current undergraduate student in Politics and International Studies, hoping to pursue a career in research, with a specific interest in autistic experiences in relation to politics.
-As well as this, Hol has an active Twitter account where they often tweet about their experiences as an autistic person, as well as identifying as an #ActuallyAutistic advocate.
+Also, Hol has an active Twitter account where they often tweet about their experiences as an autistic person, as well as identifying as an #ActuallyAutistic advocate.